 -

-10. What age group is The Tortoise and the Hare suitable for?
+10. What age group is The Tortoise and the Hare best for?

 The story is suitable for young children, but its lesson is meaningful for all ages, including adults.